Chamango90/robot_recorder_tutorials/README.md

 1. Create GIF

     Press _Record recording_ at control-box in upper right corner.
     Set _quality_ (lower is better) and _speed_ and then press _record()_.
     Done.

 1. To publish the web animation you have to bundle the js files first
     ```bash
     cd ~/record_ws/src/robot_recorder_tutorials/record_trajectory/docs
     npm install webpack webpack-cli --save-dev
     npm run build # Might show errors which should be fine
-    firefox index.html # test if it works
+    firefox index.html # Test if it works
-    # Now upload the docs/ folder containing at least
-    # the folder static/ and the files index.html and index.bundle.js
-    # to your repo.
     ```
-    Finally [enable gh-pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) for the docs folder.
+    Finally, upload the animation in your [gh-pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).